Azure/azure-sdk/docs/policies/reviewprocess.md

 ## Previewing API Changes

-It is expected that API changes are released in beta for a period of time before they are released as GA.
-This gives customers time to provide feedback which could result in adjustments to the API before it GAs.
-API changes that go straight to GA do not benefit from this feedback which can result in them being difficult for customers to use and for us to support.
-In most circumstances, API changes going through either the full or abbreviated review process should be released as beta before GA.
+It is expected that API changes are released in beta for a period of time before they are released as stable.
+This gives customers time to provide feedback which could result in adjustments to the API before it moves to stable.
+API changes that go straight to stable do not benefit from this feedback which can result in them being difficult for customers to use and for us to support.
+In most circumstances, API changes going through either the full or abbreviated review process should be released as beta before a stable release.

 ## Getting Approval for Small, Targeted Changes and Bug Fixes